AchrafKassioui/Learning-iOS-Dev/README.md

 You'll see the `init` keyword very often in Swift.
 What is it?

 `Init` stands for initialization.
 It's how you create an instance of a class.
-Example:
+For example:

 ```swift
 class MyClass {